National god

-A national god is a guardian divinity whose special concern is the safety and well-being of an ethnic group (nation), and of that group's leaders.
+A national god or tribal god is a guardian deity whose special concern is supposed to be the safety and well-being of an 'ethnic group' (nation).
 This is contrasted with other guardian figures such as family gods responsible for the well-being of individual clans or professions, or personal gods who are responsible for the well-being of individuals.